-Composition of the Departmental Committee on Evaluation, Promotion, and Tenure
+C. Composition of the Departmental Committee on Evaluation, Promotion, and Tenure

-The departmental committee for evaluation, promotion, and tenure must consist of a minimum of three faculty members, and all committee members must hold senior-level rank (i.e., associate professor or professor).
+The departmental committee for evaluation, promotion, and tenure must consist of a minimum of three academic faculty members (1 scientist scholar, 1 educator scholar, and 1 clinical scholar), and all committee members must hold senior-level rank (i.e., associate professor or professor).
 In the event that fewer than three senior-level faculty members reside in a department, senior-level non-tenured or tenured faculty members will be recruited from other suitable departments.
 Outside faculty members must be approved by a majority vote of the departmental faculty.